mmerabet42/ft_lexiq/README.md

 #### Nested capturing groups

 You might already have an idea of how capturing groups empowers the `ft_regex` engine, but this feature is already available in all regex engines.
 What i am about to show you, is really unique.
+EDIT (It is not unique i have reinvented context free language).

 When the engine sees a capturing group `?[blabla@G]` it pushes it into a list of `t_regex_group` structures defined as
 ```C